Russia sells weapons at Abu Dhabi arms fair amid Ukraine war

 Russian officials delayed Associated Press journalists from going inside their tent as an event was going on, initially without explanation.
 About an hour later, AP journalists saw Denis Manturov, Russia’s minister of trade and industry, come out of the tent.

+“While we regard arms sales and defense cooperation as a sovereign decision for individual states, we have long made clear with allies and partners worldwide our concerns about the revenue for Moscow as well as malign Kremlin influence that comes with continued dependence on arms purchases from Russia,” the State Department said.

+The UAE hosts thousands of American troops.
+Manturov visited the Emirates as U.S. President Joe Biden was in Kyiv, Ukraine.

-Inside, a video screen proclaimed the power of Russian surface-to-air missile systems, like those now being used to strike cities in Ukraine.
+Inside the Russian tent, a video screen proclaimed the power of Moscow’s surface-to-air missile systems, like those now being used to strike cities in Ukraine.
 Salesmen showed off Kalashnikov assault rifles to Emirati troops.
 Other model missiles sat on display.

 UAE leader Sheikh Mohammed bin Zayed Al Nahyan was not seen at the opening, which was attended by his brother, Sheikh Mansour bin Zayed Al Nahyan.
 However, one Russian magazine at the arms fair printed an English edition that carried photos of Sheikh Mohammed smiling and shaking Russian President Vladimir Putin’s hand during an earlier visit to Moscow.